B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 With practice, students use the strategies less and less and develop automaticity in finding many basic facts.
 Students may not be able to spontaneously recall all the basic number facts, but they should be able to find them quickly using the learned strategies, as is the case with many adults who have excellent number sense.

 The following list presents the most common strategies and properties for learning basic number facts.
 In general, not all students use the same strategies.
-In addition, they do not use all of the existing strategies, but usually choose one or more, depending on their ability and the number facts being addressed.
+They may not use all of the existing strategies, but choose one or more, depending on their comfort and the number facts being addressed.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 88-89.

-Here are some properties and strategies that support conceptual understanding of multiplication:
+Some properties and strategies that support conceptual understanding of multiplication include:

 • the identity principle of multiplication: (\(a\; \times \;1\) always equals a);